neil-and-void/crypto-trading-bot/README.md

 # Crypto Trading Bot
 My crypto trading bot that uses a simple EMA 13-5 day cross indicator with a stop loss set at 10%.
 Also provides backtesting and plotting functionality.
-Note: read until the end if you want to use it live.
+Note: I don't recommend using this bot to trade live.

 # Technologies Used
 * Python
 * Numpy
 * MatPlotLib
-* Kraken API
+* Coinbase API
 * Docker

 # Setup